PouceHeure/blog/content/projects/project_pouco2000.md

 - Monitor feedback using LEDs or console tools
 - Deploy in both **local** and **remote ROS configurations**

-The following figure shows an example of desk created for the project, the wood has been sliced with laser machine, and then assembled to created the box.
+{{< figure src="/images/pouco2000/desk.jpeg" caption="Pouco2000 Desk" width="700" label="pouco-desk">}}

-{{< figure src="/images/pouco2000/desk.jpeg" caption="Pouco2000 Desk" width="700">}}
+The {{< figref "pouco-desk" >}} shows an example of desk created for the project, the wood has been sliced with laser machine, and then assembled to created the box.

-This figure shows the electronic board prototypes, for the first creation, I used 2 arduino boards showing no limitation, allowing to add several micro-controller, managing several inputs.
+{{< figure src="/images/pouco2000/electronic_crop.png" caption="Electronic boards test" width="500" label="pouco-electronic">}}

-{{< figure src="/images/pouco2000/electronic_crop.png" caption="Electronic boards test" width="500">}}
+This {{< figref "pouco-electronic" >}} shows the electronic board prototypes, for the first creation, I used 2 arduino boards showing no limitation, allowing to add several micro-controller, managing several inputs.

 ## System Architecture